fr1ll/HF_HUB_OFFLINE/README.md

 Update 2025-11-22: Reason for offline-mode behavior previously is that I was setting HF_HUB_OFFLINE = 1 *after* importing transformers, when it needs to be set before.
+Update part 2: also works with same library versions I tested in main